neurodata/neurodata.io/content/about/agreements.md

 #### Impeccable Agreements

 On this team, we agree that all our agreements to be impeccable.
-When we make an agreement, it will have the following properties:
+When we make an agreement, it will have the following properties (adapted from [impeccable agreements](http://www.toltecspirit.com/four-agreements/impeccable-word/):

 1. Document somewhere (e.g., [asana](https://app.asana.com) accessible to all stakeholders, including exactly the [definition of done](https://www.scrumalliance.org/community/articles/2008/september/what-is-definition-of-done-(dod)), by whom, by when, possibly why
 2. Discuss aiming for a full-body yes:
-    - All parties to the agreement must be free to say no (though not without consequences).
+    - All parties to the agreement must be free to say no (though not necessarily without consequences).
     - Full body yes is the goal, admittedly, the bar is high.
 3. Revise as soon as you realize you cannot meet all aspects of the original agreement.
     - You can renegotiate the scope, the form, or by when.